undeMalum/portfolio/content/posts/meeting-charges/index.md

 authorTwitter = "" #do not include @
 cover = "images/Marcin/playing_football.jpeg"
-tags = ["service", "activity", "Bury Miś"] keywords = ["service", "Bury Miś"] description = "Meeting with my charges, outside of Bury Miś camp, includes a lot of activity and triggers even more emotions.
+tags = ["service", "activity", "Bury Miś"] keywords = ["service", "activity", "Bury Miś"] description = "Meeting with my charges, outside of Bury Miś camp, includes a lot of activity and triggers even more emotions.
 This is why I'm keen to share my experience." showFullContent = false readingTime = false hideComments = false
 +++

-I reguraly meet with all of my three "Bears"[^1] from the camp
+I reguraly meet with all my "Bears"[^1] from the camp - Piotr, Marcin, and Adam.
+Since there are three of them, I visit each triweekly (usually).
+This is also because they all live in completely different parts of Poznań so I basically travel around the whole city because.
+I can't complain though.
+I get to know new places (like cozy café in Wilda district!).
+Anyway, Piotr, Marcin, and Adam are very unalike so are meetings with them.

+Piotr is the oldest and the least active among my charges.
+One may regard him as "repetitive" because he keeps asking similar questions constantly (especially about one's shoes).
+I find it rather sweat and adorable, even though sometimes it may be exhausting.
+Our meetings are usually based on a-cup-of-tea-with-a-cake pattern, but from time to time I take him for a walk (and he's very grateful for that).
+Very recently, I had planned to go for a concert organized by Bury Miś with him, but unfortunately, he had some problems and it didn't work out.
+What a pity!
+He'd be surely delighted!

+Marcin is the "middle" one, as far as age is concerned.
+He's shy and at the very beginning it was a bit of a problem.
+However, as he knows me better, he's more open to conversations.
+What's more, what an athlete he is!
+He's always been into sports and the number of diplomas he's gathered is outstanding!
+So it does not come as a surprise that I do a lot of sports with him, particularly football (he's a huge fan of Lech Poznań team).
+What is also worth-mentioning is that he is an actor.
+For instance, on October 10, I went to the theatre performance "Swans" ("Łabędzie") where he acted!

+Adam has just entered his 30s so he's the youngest.
+Just alike Marcin, Adam is quite shy and very able-bodied.
+The difference is that Adam's a feet higher!
+He's tall and massive, but peaceful.
+I admit, one may run of patience very quickly with his "great" pace of doing everything.
+However, he's lovely with his need for doing "mature stuff" (this is what connects all of them and why I was assigned to them).
+We bike a lot; usually around Lake Rusałka or Citadel.
+Adam has asked me to try go by an electric scooter so we'll definitely give it a go!

+I have already touched upon my feelings concerning meeting with the charges, but now is the time to discuss it more thoroughly.
+First thing first, without "a shadow of doubt" I can tell you that experiencing work with disabled people is very educational.
+Not only do you learn how to make quick decisions and take responsibility for others, but crucially how to express yourself.
+The feelings of people with disabilities are genuine and devoid of any agenda.
+This is life-changing as you, in a way, re-learn what, for example, sheer happiness is - the thing you once knew as a child.
+Even though you may be annoyed by them and tired after a hard day, you'll appreciate their authentic attitude.

 [^1]: It's a literal translation from Polish (Miś --> Bear).
-In Bury Miś charity "jargon", caretakers are called "Niedźwiedzie" and charges are reffered to as "Misie" (capital letters since it describes a human).
+In Bury Miś charity "jargon", caretakers are called "Niedźwiedzie" and charges are referred to as "Misie" (capital letters since it describes a human).
 In Polish, miś (generally) is a softer form of niedźwiedź.
 However, in English, both words are translated as bear so the distinction is lost.